Upselling vs. Cross-Selling: What’s the Difference?

 Acquiring new eCommerce customers is the fastest way to pad your business’s bottom line.
 But your existing client portfolio can also be optimized to increase value for your business and forge better long-term relationships with customers.

 That’s where upselling and cross-selling come into play.
-In this article, we’ll go over the differences between these two sales techniques, and why you need to understand how to execute them if you want to increase profits.
+This article will discuss the differences between these two sales techniques and why you need to understand how to execute them if you want to increase profits.

 What’s An “Upsell”?

-Not all forms of the upsell involve a “hard sell.”
-This is because vendors can sometimes upsell effortlessly by merely introducing customers to other options that they may not have already considered.
+Not all forms of upselling involve a “hard sell.”
+This is because vendors can sometimes upsell effortlessly by merely introducing customers to other options they may not have already considered.

 For instance, some of the best subscription services offer add-on options that allow customers to receive more items or higher-quality products.